ELIZABETH ALARCON - FEATURED IMAGE - WHAT YOU NEED TO KNOW ABOUT STARTING YOUR BUSINESS BY STATE

 Summary Of Initial Costs for California Sole Proprietorship vs LLC

-When deciding between a sole proprietorship and an LLC, consider the fees, the level of liability protection, and the tax implications each structure provides.
-A sole proprietorship is more straightforward and has lower initial costs, but an LLC offers personal liability protection and may have tax advantages.
+When deciding between a sole proprietorship and an LLC, consider the fees, the level of liability protection, and the tax implications of each structure.
+A sole proprietorship is simpler and has lower initial costs, but an LLC offers personal liability protection and may offer tax advantages.

 Doing business in California is not for the weak.